History of Mohun Bagan Super Giant: Significant contributions to the national team (1931–47)

 In 1941, the secretaryship was given to another famed barrister, B.C.
 Ghosh replacing Sailen Banerjee, who was elected as the club's vice-president, and the following year insurance policies were incepted for the medical aid of the injured players during matches, and a medical board composed of reputed doctors was formed to oversee the medical issues.
 A trust board was also formed on the initiative of a solicitor B.K.Ghosh and a barrister Dr. S.K.Gupta for the monetary support of the club.
 In 1943 and 1944, Mohun Bagan won CFL in succession.
 In 1944, Secretary Ghosh became the club's vice-president, and Dr. Gupta took charge of the general secretary's office.
 Meanwhile, a junior football team was formed under the guidance of a former Mohun Bagan player, Balaidas Chattopadhyay, and also efforts were taken to introduce sports like rugby and baseball among the youth.
 In 1945, George Curtis, who was an Arsenal player stationed in India as a part of Royal Air Force in the World War II, took charge of the team on request as a mentor for a brief stint.

-Post-Independence
+Following independence

 Mohun Bagan won its second IFA Shield on 15 November by defeating its arch-rival East Bengal in the year of India's independence, as foretold in 1911, becoming the first club to win the Shield in post-independent India.